 All cleansers I had from the strongest down to the mildest were burning my face to the point of desperation.

 I did a bit of research and I found out that their Toleriane line is usually suggested for tretinoin users, so I was quickly on my way to the pharmacy.

 Anyhow, I got this one and I realized I’ve made a mistake only after coming back home and reading the label but decided to try it anyway and loved it immediately.

 Ten out of ten would recommend!
-But, again, be mindful about the scent.
+But, again, be mindful of the scent.

 Is La Roche Posay Cleanser Good For Acne?

-La Roche Posay has a line of cleansers that are exceptionally good for acne as some of them don’t contain irritating ingredients like drying alcohol or fragrance (that’s very high up on the ingredient list).
+La Roche Posay has a line of cleansers that are exceptionally good for acne.
+Some don’t contain irritating ingredients like drying alcohol or fragrance (that’s very high up on the ingredient list).

-These known irritants can further exacerbate inflammation as well as lead to more serious skin conditions like contact dermatitis, therefore, it’s best to avoid having them in your skincare products.
+These known irritants can further exacerbate inflammation and lead to more serious skin conditions like contact dermatitis.
+Therefore, it’s best to avoid having them in your skincare products.